 A community's designated enforcement officer is responsible for reviewing and permitting development plans and for administering and enforcing the provision of the WDO.
 Within certified communities the responsibility lies with the MS4; within non-certified communities the designated enforcement officer is SMC's chief engineer.
 SMC administers this enforcement officer program, providing training on an as-needed basis to all enforcement officers to assist them in passing the exam, and maintains an up-to-date list identifying each community's designated enforcement officer.
-In addition to administering the enforcement officer program, SMC periodically reviews each community's WDO administration and enforcement records, using the results of such review to evaluate the performance of certified communities and designated enforcement officers.
+In addition to administering the enforcement records, using the results of such review to evaluate the performance of certified communities and designated enforcement officers.